oncody/civ-board-game-2010/README.md

 * Start of turn abilities
 * Do not include squares blockaded by an enemy army or scout figure
 * Convert a scout into a city and adopt a new social policy

-Change government
+* Change government
-Change to a government unlocked last turn
+  * Change to a government unlocked last turn
-Change to anarchy for a turn (then next turn you can change to any government) Change to any government you have unlocked (requires you to have been in anarchy for a turn) Invest a coin (if playing with investments)
+  * Change to anarchy for a turn (then next turn you can change to any government)
+  * Change to any government you have unlocked (requires you to have been in anarchy for a turn)
+* Invest a coin (if playing with investments)
-Coins printed on the map, printed on tech cards, or printed on buildings cannot be invested Can only invest coin tokens
+  * Coins printed on the map, printed on tech cards, or printed on buildings cannot be invested
+  * Can only invest coin tokens
-Lower your number of coins by 1
+  * Lower your number of coins by 1
-Gain an investment marker
+  * Gain an investment marker
-This coin no longer counts towards your 15 coin victory condition Investments cannot be discarded from play by other players.
+  * This coin no longer counts towards your 15 coin victory condition
+  * Investments cannot be discarded from play by other players.

 ### Trade Phase
 * Turn phase 2
 * Parallel
-* Collect trade from all cities and record it in your trade dial Include squares controlled by your scout that are not in your outskirts Do not include squares blockaded by an enemy army or scout figure Trade resources with other players
+* Collect trade from all cities and record it in your trade dial
+* Include squares controlled by your scout that are not in your outskirts
+* Do not include squares blockaded by an enemy army or scout figure
+* Trade with other players
-Points of trade
+  * Points of trade
-Unspent culture tokens
+  * Unspent culture tokens
-Resource tokens
+  * Resource tokens
-Culture Event cards
+  * Culture Event cards

 ### City Management Phase
 * Turn phase 3
 * One at a time

 At any point during their City Management Phase, a player may choose to spend some or all of their culture tokens to advance their culture level marker up the culture track on the market Board.

 You cannot build a Building or a Wonder, or place a Great Person Marker, on a square where stands an enemy figure.